settima

 “That's all the people we've got now.
 We'll get there somehow.”

-Where the old folks' hands push the cart, the green's paler.
+Where the old folks' hands push the cart, the green's worn off.
 That doesn't change anything about its importance.
 A lifeline, bread, is delivered once a week and with delivered, it means that the carriage is left on the rails, several kilometers away from Zhikharevo, or Township Nr.
 3, which in its turn is about 80 km away from Saint Petersburg.
 It takes the seniors about two hours to get the wagon to their hamlet.
 We get to witness ten minutes or so.
 It lasts a lifetime.

 As of 2002, only three people lived in Zhikharevo.
 I wonder how the wain comes home now.